frodare/geneticMobs/dna.md

 - Install the genetic AI task in target mobs
 - Save spawn time on initial spawn
-- Only allow mobs to live for 30s
+- Only allow mobs to live for `Life Span` as determined in the traits gene
 - When a mob dies, breed a new one
 - Keep a fitness table updated (with current max fittness)